jasongrimes/fretboardfoundation/_chapters/020-chords/020-caged.md

 Joints are designed to move,
 not to hold rigid,
 especially against forces applied in the joint's weakest direction.
-This technique may seem to be powerful at first, but over time it is likely to lead to injury, possibly including basal joint arthritis.
+This technique may seem powerful at first, but over time it is likely to lead to injury, possibly including basal joint arthritis.